zualex/codekata/tasks/4-happy-number/javascript.md

-# Happy number - decision on javascript
+# Happy number - decision on JavaScript

 ### [return to task](README.md)